rgalanakis/robgforpps/_pages/may-2025-bond.md

 But what we vote on is an *authorization* for PPS to borrow a certain amount of money (that $1.8 billion) over a given amount of time (32 years).
 This comes in the form of multiple loans (*offerings*) that PPS sells to bondholders every few years.
-So it's like PPS can buy a number of small mortgages, totalling $1.8 billion, over 32 years.
+So it's like PPS can buy a number of small mortgages, totaling $1.8 billion, over 32 years.
 Notably, each offering has its own interest rate, so we may want to make bigger offerings when rates are low.

 We also vote on a *tax levy* to raise revenue to pay back the bond.
 In this case, because we have other bonds we've almost paid back,